rohitsamanta8371/Advanced_TicTacToe_Game/README.md

 # Advanced_TicTacToe_Game
 It is an advanced TicTacToe game having Reset button, New Game button and a Scoreboard.
-I used Python language, tkinter.
+I have used Python language, tkinter.